Electrical contact: Electrical contact theory

+Relay contacts

+The National Association of Relay Manufacturers and its successor, the Relay and Switch Industry Association define 23 distinct forms of electrical contact found in relays and switches.

 A normally closed (NC) contact pair is closed (in a conductive state) when it, or the device operating it, is in a deenergized state or relaxed state.

 A normally open (NO) contact pair is open (in a non-conductive state) when it, or the device operating it, is in a deenergized state or relaxed state.

 Contact form

-The National Association of Relay Manufacturers and its successor, the Relay and Switch Industry Association define 23 distinct forms of electrical contact found in relays and switches.
-Of these contact forms, the following are particularly common:
+The National Association of Relay Manufacturers and its successor, the Relay and Switch Industry Association define 23 distinct electrical contact forms found in relays and switches.
+The following contact forms are particularly common:

 Form A contacts

 Form A contacts ("make contacts") are normally open contacts.
 The contacts are open when the energizing force (magnet or relay solenoid) is not present.
 When the energizing force is present, the contact will close.
 An alternate notation for Form A is SPST-NO.

 Form B contacts

 Form B contacts ("break contacts") are normally closed contacts.
 Its operation is logically inverted from Form A. An alternate notation for Form B is SPST-NC.